DataDog/hiring-engineers/answers.md

 ## Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog

-Finally I added some example tags to the /etc/datadog-agernt/datadog.yaml file.
+I added some example tags to the /etc/datadog-agernt/datadog.yaml file and restarted agent

 Screenshot of agent YAML file and host map on Datadog UI:
 ![YAML file with tags](./YAML_file_with_tags.png)